tayyabtahir143/Openshift-UPI-Installation/README.md

 ---
-## Important: Openshift installation depend on these 2 dns records, they should be redirected to haproxy and haproxy should redirect them to all master nodes.
+## Important: OpenShift installation depend on these 2 dns records, they should be redirected to haproxy, and haproxy should redirect them to all master nodes.
 * api-int.ocp4.tayyabtahir.com
 * api.ocp4.tayyabtahir.com

-These records are mandatory, all other records are optional, but better to have them as well.
+These records are mandatory; all other records are optional, but it's better to have them as well.

 ---

 ## 🏠 Environment Prerequisites

-- vCenter Server accessible from the bastion
+- vCenter Server accessible from the bastion.
-- Static IPs reserved for all nodes and LB
+- Static IPs are reserved for all nodes and the LB.
-- DNS server for internal name resolution
+- DNS server for internal name resolution.
+- DHCP server for IP address binding.
-- RHCOS ISO downloaded
+- RHCOS OVA template.
-- Pull secret from Red Hat account
+- Pull secret from Red Hat account.
-- Internet access (for image pulling)
+- Internet access. (for image pulling)

 ---